 2. Most of the world’s oxygen, about 70%, comes from seaweeds and algae.
 And Seaweed is one of the biggest carbon sequesters on our planet.
 Scientists believe Seaweed can be a big part of the climate change solution.

-5. It is estimated that there are 9 times more seaweeds than there are plants on the land.
-But we only use three one-hundredths of one per cent of its total biomass.
+5. It is estimated that there are 9 times more seaweeds in the ocean than there are plants on the land.
+But even though seaweed is harvested in many countries only three one-hundredths of one per cent of its total biomass is used.

 7. People have been taking seaweed baths for their health-giving properties for centuries.
 The practice became particularly popular in Western Ireland, where there are still many Seaweed Bath Houses and Spas.
 To have your own seaweed bath, you can buy Seagreens Mineral Bath sachets from our online store.

-8. Carrageenan, agar and alginates are gels derived from seaweed.
-Chances are you use these products every day.
+8. Carrageenan, agar and alginates are all gels derived from seaweed.
+You are using these products every day.
 They are widely used in dairy products, desserts, toothpaste, air freshener gels, processed meats, and pet food.
 Amazingly they are also used to produce fire-proof clothing for firefighters and also the flux in welding rods.